okteto/deploy-preview/README.md

 ## Environment Variables

-If the `GITHUB_TOKEN` environment variable is set, the action will share the URL of the preview environment with the pull request that triggered the action.
+If the `GITHUB_TOKEN` environment variable is set, this action will automatically post a comment on the Pull Request that triggered it, including the preview environment URL and its available endpoints.

 ## Example usage